 The store has continued to expand product lines and has moved twice since the original location.
 When the store moved locations in 2004, Mike took on several new product lines and was able to secure dealerships that allowed him to offer his own band instruments.
 In 2008, growth spurred Mike’s Music to move again to their current location on the Old Glenn Highway just a short distance from their original location.

 Mike’s Music is Alaska’s fastest growing full line music store, and has served tens of thousands of customers from all over the state.
 Mike’s Music continues to support and encourage music programs for students of all ages.

-Joleen Miller, Sales Staff With her customer service and sales experience, Joleen brings many unique talents to our store.
-Eager to help customers find the right item for their needs, Joleen can help you!
+Joleen Miller, Sales and Office Staff.....
+Joleen brings many unique talents to our store.
+She is eager to help customers find the right item for their needs.
+Joleen can help you!